 Simply put, with the business phone system hosted in the cloud, you make and receive calls using IP phones, mobile phones, or other devices, and the voice traffic is carried over an Internet connection, which in turn is connected to data centers sitting within the cloud.

 What Are the Benefits of a Cloud Phone System?

 Savvy businesses are joining the shift to cloud phone systems for lots of reasons.

-Every business, especially smaller companies, want to cut operational costs as much as it can.
-Cloud phone system is a budget-friendly option as it greatly reduces the upfront investments on equipment and regular occurring maintenance costs.
-In most cloud phone system installation, the only capital expense is purchasing the IP phones.
+Every business, especially smaller companies, wants to cut operational costs as much as it can.
+A cloud phone system is a budget-friendly option as it greatly reduces the upfront investments on equipment and regular occurring maintenance costs.
+In most cloud phone system installations, the only capital expense is purchasing the IP phones.
 The cloud phone system usually works on a simple per-user basis so that businesses can scale up the capacity by simply purchasing new licenses.
 The system is always ready to grow with your business.
-On the other hand, under such a pricing model, the company have greater predictability of their phone system and better control of their budget.
+On the other hand, under such a pricing model, the company has greater predictability of their phone system and better control of their budget.

 Limited Maintenance & Administrative Requirements

 Hosted off-site, a cloud phone system is centrally managed by phone service providers, requiring little technical expertise and IT personnel from customers to set up and configure the system.
 The responsibility of keeping the system updated also shifts from the customer to the service provider, and businesses have an always current phone system without dedicating budget and resources to maintain it.
 The administration of a cloud phone system is also simplified as long as you have an Internet connection, which is highly useful for companies with offices in different locations.
 IT admin can change the user settings through the web interface at any time, anywhere, with a few clicks.